jonnygrant/compile_assert/README.md

 # Who needs Rust? compile_assert works with GCC and Clang today!
 Memory Safety @ Compile time!
 Not Runtime

-This works in standard GGC and Clang, no changes needed.
+This works in standard GCC and Clang, no changes needed.

 I always love the high performance nature of C and C++ programming, these languages have served me well in my career.
-With such a lot of existing code in C an and C++ out there, there are a lot of bugs and memory vunerabilities that haven't been discovered.
+With such a lot of existing code in C an and C++ out there, there are a lot of bugs and memory vulnerabilities that haven't been discovered.
 Currently there are mostly only *runtime* checks for these bugs, which means we need to soak test, and core dump at runtime before anyone will know the bug exists.
 I wanted something different, something better, something at *compile time*

 Demonstrate how compiler asserts can be implemented, these are evaluated at build time in an optimized build, not at runtime!
 It is implemented in compile_assert.h and works well in C/C++.